New Zealand foreshore and seabed controversy: Foreshore and Seabed Act 2004

 The bill's passage through its first vote meant that it was then considered by a special select committee of Parliament, which heard public submissions on the matter.
 The select committee having allowed six months for submissions, reported back to the parliament in November that they had been unable to agree on a position and were therefore reporting back the bill with no recommendations whatsoever.
 The bill, slightly amended by the Government itself, passed its second vote on 17 November 2004 by the same margin as in the first vote.
 It was then considered by a Committee of the House (with Parliament sitting under urgency).
 It finally received its third vote on 18 November 2004.
-The final vote tally was 66 in favour and 54 against — Nanaia Mahuta, who had previously voted against, this time voted in favour.
+The final vote tally was 66 in favour and 54 against – Mahuta, who had previously voted against, this time voted in favour.

 On 15 December, the legislation was modified slightly after it was realised that as it was written, the act nationalised all council-owned land reclaimed from the sea.
 This included areas such as Auckland's Britomart and Wellington's waterfront.
 This was not part of the intention of the act.

 The United Nations Committee on the Elimination of Racial Discrimination, after being asked by Te Runanga o Ngāi Tahu to consider the legislation, issued a report on 12 March 2005 stating that the foreshore and seabed legislation discriminates against Māori by extinguishing the possibility of establishing Māori customary title over the foreshore and seabed, and by not providing a means of redress.
-Tariana Turia and the Māori Party claimed this as a significant victory, although the report did not prompt any change in government policy.
+Turia and the Māori Party claimed this as a significant victory, although the report did not prompt any change in government policy.

-Situation following the controversy
+Aftermath

 The foreshore and seabed issue, as part of the larger race relations debate, was one of the most significant points of contention in New Zealand politics at the time, and remains a significant issue for many people.
-The Labour government's popularity was severely damaged by the affair, although subsequent polls showed that it recovered its support and Labour was elected for a third term in September 2005.
+The Labour government's popularity was severely damaged by the affair, although subsequent polls showed that it recovered its support and Labour was re-elected for a third term in the 2005 election.

-While the act was widely criticised by Māori, some iwi have chosen to negotiate agreement within the bounds of the act.
+While the act was widely criticised by Māori, some iwi chose to negotiate agreement within the bounds of the act.
 The first agreement made through the act was ratified by Ngāti Porou and the Crown in October 2008 (see below).